LolitaDias/Project1-DC_Crime_Analysis/README.md

 6. Total Number of Crimes by Day of the Week
 7. Total Number of Crimes by District
 8. Total Number of Crimes by Shift
-9. Total Number of Crimes by Time of the day
-10. Most frequent type of crime that is committed during the Day
-11. Most frequent type of crime that is committed during the Night
-12. Districts with the most Theft crimes
-13. Analyze the crime trends for all the offenses from 2009-2019
+9. Analyze the crime trends for all the offenses from 2009-2019

 ## Approach